Look, here’s the brutal truth about shopping cart abandonment:

 Images of real people establish trust and help us connect emotionally with the other person.

-And I’m sure you’ll agree, it’s hard to develop that connection with a signup form, a set of instructions or any abstract web graphic.
-A photo, however, helps us connect at an instant, particularly if it shows the person’s face.
+And I’m sure you’ll agree, it’s hard to develop that connection with signup forms, a set of instructions, etc. A photo, however, helps us connect at an instant, particularly if it shows the person’s face.

 You could place a personal message from you, similar to this one Drift uses on their signup confirmation page.